MarlonHuynh/CPPSortingAlgorithms/README.md

-Program that tests out different sorting algorithms Betty Huynh
+Program that tests out different sorting algorithms by Betty Huynh